A Review of The Student Loan Scam: The Most Oppressive Debt in U.S. History – and How We Can Fight Back by Alan Michael Collinge

 xvi It is important to note that before July 1, 2010, Stafford, PLUS, and Consolidation Loans were also made by private lenders under the Federal Family Education Loan (FFELSM) Program.
 Effective July 1, 2010, no further loans will be made under the FFEL Program.
 All new Stafford, PLUS, and Consolidation Loans will come directly from the U.S. Department of Education under the Direct Loan Program.
 (Source: Department of Education website.

 Carolyn Betts is an attorney in private practice in Ohio who serves as general counsel to Solari, Inc. and Solari Investment Advisory Services, LLC.
-Catherine Austin Fitts is the president of Solari, Inc. and Solari Silver & Gold and the managing member of Solari Investment Advisory Services, LLC and Sea Lane Advisory, LLC.
+Catherine Austin Fitts is the president of Solari, Inc. and Solari Silver & Gold and the managing member of Solari Investment Advisory Services, LLC.

 A Well-Deserved Award